tim-fiola/network_traffic_modeler_py3/README.md

 pyNTM: network_traffic_modeler_py3
 ==================================

 This is a network traffic modeler written in python 3.
 This library allows users to define a layer 3 network topology, define a traffic matrix, and then run a simulation to determine how the traffic will traverse the topology, traverse a modified topology, and fail over.
 If you've used Cariden MATE or WANDL, this code solves for some of the same basic use cases those do.
 This package is in no way related to those, or any, commercial products.
-IGP and RSVP auto-bandwidth routing is supported.
+IGP and RSVP routing is supported.

 pyNTM Model Classes